Abergwyngregyn: Y Mŵd

-Other similar mounds, such as the one on which the Pillar of Eliseg near Llangollen stands, or the one at Scone in Scotland, have been found especially in northern and western Britain.
+Other similar mounds have been found especially in northern and western Britain, such as the one on which the Pillar of Eliseg near Llangollen stands, and the one at Scone in Scotland.

 Adjacent stone building, medieval royal llys

 A large structure on the valley bottom between Y Mŵd, the smithy and the water mill was excavated in 1993 and again in 2010.
-It appears to be the remains of a high status building from the 14th century, possibly contemporary with the last independent princes of Wales or with the early decades after the Conquest.
+It appears to be the remains of a high-status building from the 14th century, possibly contemporary with the last independent princes of Wales or with the early decades after the Conquest.
 No defensive structures have been found.
 The floor plan has been interpreted as a medieval hall, 11.2m by 8.0m internally, with large wings at the ends.
 A separate enclosure may have been used for large ovens or for metalworking.
 The 1993 dig found a bronze brooch, some medieval pottery, and a coin from the years before the conquest.
-The Royal Commission on the Ancient and Historical Monuments of Wales suggests that this site could be associated with the medieval royal llys ('princely court').
+The Royal Commission on the Ancient and Historical Monuments of Wales suggests that this site could be associated with the medieval royal llys (princely court).